 We believe in the oneness of the Father and the Son, as explained by Jesus in John 17:21-23.
 We understand that Jesus and the Father are one because they share the same Spirit.
 Similarly, as a Church, we become one by all being filled with the same Spirit.
 Jesus completes this thought by saying, “I (Jesus) in them (believers).
 You (Father) in me (Jesus).”

-We, as a church, firmly believe in the one true God, who is ever-living, eternal, and infinite in power.
+We, as a church, firmly believe in the one true God, the Father, who is ever-living, eternal, and infinite in power.
 God is holy in nature, attributes, and purpose, possessing absolute and indivisible deity.

 We acknowledge that the knowledge of God is universal (Romans 1:19, 21, 28, 32; 2:15).
 God is invisible, incorporeal, without parts or body, and therefore free from all limitations or the need for creation.
 He is Spirit (John 4:24), and as a spirit, He does not possess flesh and bones (Luke 24:39).